 What Documents do I Need to Make a Claim?

 Once your tenant has failed to pay the minimum amount of rent arrears needed for your policy, you can call your insurance provider to make a claim.
+You will find the claims number in your policy booklet.
 In most cases, you will need some or all of the following information to make a claim:

 A detailed schedule showing how much rent is owed by the tenant